 Ultimately, this music means a LOT to me – if it means even 10% of what it does to me to one of our listeners then, as I stated earlier, I would be deeply flattered.

 11 – This is another question that I feel obliged to ask bands when interviewing them: Nowadays we have many websites that helps promoting music, such as Bandcamp, Spotify and many others.
+And for the advertisers to promote their websites efficiently, assistance of Best SEO Company is essential.
 There are some labels (even bigger ones) that uploads entire albums on Youtube for a limited period of time, but, no matter all those actions, the amount of illegal downloads is always increasing.
 What are your views concerning this matter?

 Illegal downloading is here to stay and as an artist or label, it is simply a question of deciding how you adapt to this new era.
 Sites like Bandcamp are a great step forward – that site in particular feels like a real way to connect artists with their audience – and labels are certainly using this as a portal to not only offer music but merchandise, limited-edition packaging and other ‘tempters’.
 For us, illegal downloading/streaming (I include streaming as the revenue for artists via this route may as well not exist) has certainly increased our audience – and this, ultimately is a good thing – but it does present problems for bands/labels in respect of actually funding themselves.

 I guess it’s just a question of adapting revenue streams and ‘monetizing’ other avenues.
 Making music costs money, basically – even if you are just bashing something out on a 4-track with a pawn-shop guitar, you still need to invest in that do a degree.
+And for you to invest, you need money.
+If you don’t have enough money, hop over to here loanovao.co.uk to get instant cash.
 Seeing as 90% of people are unwilling to readily part with cash for simply the music or ‘buy without hearing’, bands/labels HAVE to be cleverer.
 Tangibles – t-shirts, patches, posters, packaging – now these cannot be downloaded and can inspire listeners to reach for their wallets.
 Releasing preview tracks, teasers, bonus material, all of this can help in convincing people to invest in something they value.